southrop/konomi-call/_i18n/en/songs/this-game.md

 asobi hanbun de kami ga michibiita banjou no sekai
 no no no game no Life
 **（no no no game no Life）**
-nurui heion wo passari kiri sutete
+nurui heion wo bassari kiri sutete
 eikou e no kaidan ni sonzai kizamunda

 me ni utsuru no wa kanzen shouri no unmei